browserengineering/book/book/accessibility.md

-use.[^other-defs] The web's uniquely-flexible core technologies mean that browsers offer a lot of accessibility features[^not-just-screen-reader] that allow a user to customize the style, layout, and rendering of a web page, as well as interact with a web page with their keyboard, by voice, or using some kind of helper software.
+use.[^other-defs] The web's uniquely-flexible core technologies mean that browsers offer a lot of accessibility features[^not-just-screen-reader] that allow a user to customize the rendering of a web page, as well as interact with a web page with their keyboard, by voice, or using some kind of helper software.